 Hurricane windows withstand extreme weather conditions better than standard windows.
 They’re engineered with laminated glass treated with a protective layer of polyvinyl butyral (PVB) or ethylene-vinyl acetate (EVA) to protect your home against Category 5 winds of up to 200 mph.
 Hurricane windows are also made with reinforced frames.
 This design is meant to safeguard against wind force cracking your window or flying debris breaking through the glass and entering your home.

-The best hurricane windows comply with Texas Department of Insurance and Florida Building Code requirements for homes in high-velocity hurricane zones.
+The best hurricane windows comply with the Texas Department of Insurance and Florida Building Code requirements for homes in high-velocity hurricane zones.
 Top window companies adhere to the standards set by these two organizations to ensure that hurricane windows offer proper storm protection.
 Check that windows have Energy Star and National Fenestration Rating Council (NFRC) labels indicating their performance before buying.

 Hurricane windows may break when hit with direct force, but they’re designed to shatter more safely than standard windows.
 Impact windows are built to have the glass stay in place when broken by flying debris, keeping out the wind and rain even when hit.
 Impact-resistant windows have thicker frames and heavier glass and tend to cost significantly more than hurricane windows.